yamash723/macos/README.md

 # This uses only by curl and bash, and it will be completed automatically.
 curl https://raw.githubusercontent.com/ryuta69/dotfiles/master/install.sh | /bin/bash -s -- --init

-# Install cui and gui apps and plugins. `--bundle`
+# Install CUI and GUI apps and plugins. `--bundle`
-# Symlink dotfiles to appropriate directories. `--dotfiles`
+# Symlink dotfiles to its directories. `--dotfiles`
 # Configure MacOS system settings. `--system`
 ./install.sh --all
 ```